Synergies in the Lab – Transit-Time Flow Measurement

 Blood Flow and PV Loops

 Blood flow can also be used to compliment pressure-volume loop data collection.
-As we learned last time, with our ADV500 PV system and catheters, a researcher can input the live stroke volume calculations from the flow probe into the PV system’s hardware, allowing for a tighter data collection process.
+A researcher can input the live stroke volume calculations from the flow probe into the PV system’s hardware, allowing for a tighter data collection process.
 In addition to this benefit, a researcher can also utilize these two technologies for longitudinal cardiovascular assessment.
 To accomplish this, a flow probe is placed on the ascending aorta for chronic measurements of cardiac output and stroke volume.
 This data can be used to track load-dependent changes in conscious animals over a period of weeks or months.
 PV loops can then be introduced as a data endpoint where the flow probe can be used to optimize the PV data and the PV system can be used to track load-independent data parameters.

 Tubing and Pressure

 Thus far we have focused on vascular applications, however, our transit-time technology is also suitable for various preparations where fluid flow measurement through tubing is required, such as isolated heart and organ preservation studies, pulsatile pumps, valve leakage determination, and many more.
 In these applications, a flow probe is used either within (in-line) or clamped around (clamp-on) the tubing, and accurate measurements of volumetric flow can be obtained with our 400-series TS10 tubing flow meters.
 Just as flow and pressure are two sides of the same coin in the cardiovascular system, the same holds true for tubing applications – for these scenarios, a pressure sensor can be used to better understand pressure gradients in the line.
-When pressure measurement is needed, our SP430 pressure amplifier is partnered with our TS410 flow module to allow for an accurate measure of pressure from anywhere in the line.
-Using either our solid-state high-fidelity Scisense pressure catheters, or an inexpensive fluid-filled catheter, a researcher can look at specific locations or general tubing pressures, respectively.
+Using either our solid-state high-fidelity pressure catheters, or an inexpensive fluid-filled catheter, a researcher can look at specific locations or general tubing pressures, respectively.
 Figure above shows one of our clamp-on tubing flow probes and a fluid-filled pressure sensor in action.

 Transonic understands what it takes to collect meaningful data in your lab and strives to present opportunities for synergistic data collection.
 If we can help answer any questions about this topic or any other, please be sure to check out our webinar series that covers best practices related to data collection with our technologies as well as interesting new surgical approaches and models.
 We can also be reached here.
 Cheers!